Return to all

 18 December 2024

-On 17th December 2024, the Government has announced major reforms to the Accredited Employer Work Visa (AEWV) scheme, aimed at addressing skill shortages, streamlining processes, and improving outcomes for employers and employees.
-These changes, rolled out in stages throughout 2025, will have far-reaching implications for both accredited employers and migrant workers.
-Here's a detailed breakdown of the changes and what they mean for you.
+On 17th December 2024, the Government announced major reforms to the Accredited Employer Work Visa (AEWV) scheme, aimed at addressing skill shortages, streamlining processes, and improving outcomes for employers and employees.
+These changes have been rolled out in stages throughout 2025, with significant implications for both accredited employers and migrant workers.
+Here's a detailed breakdown of these implemented changes and their current implications.

 Key Changes for Employers